-The Head of School/chair of the Local Governing Board/DSL will then follow the procedures set out in appendix 3, if appropriate.
+The Head of School/chair of the Academy Committee/DSL will then follow the procedures set out in Appendix 4, if appropriate.

-7.7 Allegations of abuse made against other students (peer on peer abuse)
+7.7 Allegations of abuse made against other students (peer on peer abuse; See Appendix 2)

-We recognise that children are capable of abusing their peers.
-Abuse will never be tolerated or passed off as "banter" or "part of growing up".
+We recognise that children are capable of abusing their peers (including online).
+We will take a zero-tolerance approach to abuse; abuse will never be tolerated or passed off as "banter" or "part of growing up".